 Jacobs engine brake is only engaged when the accelerator pedal is fully released, the engine speed exceeds 750 rpm and one of the two engine brake control buttons is activated; (1) LOW or (2) HIGH.
-When this system is in operation, the stoplights automatically illuminate.
+The stoplights automatically illuminate when the vehicle is slowing down after application of the engine brake.